mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/La Reina Del Sol.md

 #### ALTERNATE STUNT

-**Distractions:** Roll with [[Resources]] instead of [[Burglary]] when you wastefully display a resource to [[create advantage]] for yourself.
+**Distractions:** Roll with [[Resources]] instead of [[Burglary]] when you wastefully display a resource to [[Create Advantage]] for yourself.